Guy Coombs

 Guy Coombs (June 15, 1882 – December 29, 1947) was an American stage and screen actor who had a prolific career during the silent era.
-He was born in Washington, D. C. and died in Los Angeles, California.
+He was born in Washington, D.C. and died in Los Angeles, California.
 He left films in 1922 to work in real-estate in Florida.

+On Broadway, in 1908, Coombs appeared with the likes of James K. Hackett and Arthur Hoops in a revival of The Prisoner of Zenda.

 Coombs appeared in films from Edison, Kalem, Kleine and Metro Pictures.

-Coombs was married at one time to Anna Q. Nilsson.
+Coombs was married at one time to acting colleague Anna Q. Nilsson.